petermego/petermego/README.md

 ### About me:
 <!--- 🔭 I’m currently working on ...-->
-- 🌱 I’m currently learning MongoDB
+- 🌱 I’m currently learning some db concepts
 - 🔭 I’m currently heading a goal to be a Full Stack developer.
 - ⚡ Fun fact: in 2019 i learnt HTML as a programming language.
 <!--